“Depression, even the most severe cases, can be treated.

 Is sadness the same as depression?

-In Depression In Women: 5 Things You Should Know the NIMH note:
+In Depression In Women: 4 Things To Know the NIMH note:

 Nervous Breakdown